XcyberJX/Active-Directory-Project-TechCorp/README.md

-# Hi, my name is Justin
+# Welcome to my home lab documentation

 I'm transitioning into IT from a non-tech background, currently working toward a **Help Desk / Tier 1 Support / Junior System Administrator** role.